Yeye7812-sbu/alx-system_engineering-devops/0x02-shell_redirections/README.md

 File 19-AZ contains a script that replaces all characters A and c from input to Z and e respectively root” and 3 lines after them in the file /etc/passwd

+File 20-hiago contains a script that removes all letters c and C from input